Dizzybelle/Project-1/README.md

       Do more injuries occur when the speed limit is higher?
       What make of car is most likely to get into a crash?
-      What percent was the driver at fault?
+      What percent of crashses was the driver at fault?
       What time of day do the most crashes occur?
       Is there a time of day when drivers are more distracted?